schustischuster/evoGE/exprGenes/README.md

 ```

 ### Data input
 Download the entire subdirectory to the working directory on your computer, e.g. by using [GitZip](http://kinolien.github.io/gitzip/), and extract the file.
-Then, set the file path for input and output files and source the R scripts:
+Then, set the path for input and output files and source the R scripts:

 ```R
 in_dir <- "./exprGenes/data"